mbsa-tud/tsad_platform/README.md

 4. Click `Run Evaluation` to start the process.
 You can observe more details about the current state in the MATLAB command window.

 ##### Observe results (2)
-Once the evaluation is done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder (This folder includes subfolders for the results for each selected threshold).
+Once the evaluation is done, all results are stored in a folder called *Auto_Run_Results* within the current MATLAB folder.
 The average scores for each model for the first threshold are displayed in the table (2).

 ---